Planning & Quantities: A Guide to the Bar at Wedding

 Stocking your wedding bar requires meticulous attention to four essential categories: liquor and beverages, bar tools, glassware, and storage supplies.

-To ensure smooth service, you'll need professional-grade bar tools.
+To ensure a smooth service experience, you’ll need professional-grade bar tools.
 Stock up on corkscrews and bottle openers—these are non-negotiable basics.

-If you're planning to serve seasonal drinks or signature cocktails, include cocktail shakers, bar jiggers, and strainers.
-Remember that precise measurements lead to consistently delicious drinks.
+If you’re planning to serve seasonal drinks or signature cocktails, include cocktail shakers, bar jiggers, and strainers.
+Remember that precise measurements lead to consistently delicious beverages.

 Most British heritage venues require careful attention to surface protection - those antique mahogany sideboards and centuries-old oak tables can’t risk water rings or spillage.
 We arranged for elegant monogrammed coasters and thick linen cocktail napkins that complemented the venue’s historic character.

-For ice service, we used traditional silver-plated champagne buckets borrowed from the venue's collection, while larger galvanised tubs kept the sparkling wine perfectly chilled on the terrace.
-Our mobile bar hire company brought professional-grade coolboxes for backup, and plenty of crisp white bar cloths to maintain that polished service expected at British weddings.
+For ice service, we used traditional silver-plated champagne buckets borrowed from the venue’s collection, while larger galvanised buckets held the sparkling wine perfectly chilled on the terrace.
+A mobile bar hire company can provide professional-grade coolboxes for backup and plenty of crisp white bar cloths to maintain the polished service expected at British weddings.

 Drink Ratios and Calculations

-Planning the right amount of drinks for your wedding requires mastering key ratios and calculations.
-You'll want to stock 50% wine, 30% liquor, and 20% beer for a full open bar.
-If you only serve wine and beer, adjust to a 60-40 or 75-25 split, depending on your guests' drink preferences.
+Planning the right amount of drinks for your wedding requires mastering key ratios and calculations to ensure a well-stocked bar.
+You’ll want to stock 50% wine, 30% liquor, and 20% beer for a full open bar wedding.
+If you only serve wine and beer, adjust to a 60-40 or 75-25 split, depending on your guests’ drink preferences.
 Polling your guests beforehand can help determine their preferred drink choices.

 For accurate planning, factor in these variables: